The Layoff Lady

 • What skills would you like to be able to use on a regular basis?

-• What day to day activities would you like to do?
+• What day-to-day activities would you like to do?

 • What do you want the role of your work to be in your life?